 In this way Wittgenstein returned to the subjectivism that he and Frege attempted to avoid.
-In order to achieve objectivity of the meaning of language and of knowledge, Wittgenstein had to criticize both mentalism and solipsism without falling back, with Frege, into the Platonistic pitfall.
-Wittgenstein's later philosophy critically evaluated the so called mentalistic approaches of Russell's The Analysis of Mind (1921) and James's The Principles of Psychology (1890).
-Hence, Wittgenstein first argued that mental states are only ornaments and idle knobs, which have no real function in language-games and in the human form of life (cf. PI##270-280, 132; C&E:429).
-Secondly, he suggested that we understand the meaning of language not in the heavenly Platonic thoughts but in the framework of the public "language-game" based on "the common behavior of mankind", "the form of life", as the independent "hard rock" that grants meaning its objectivity (PI##19, 23, 241, pp. 226; OC##94-99, 114, 446).
-These concepts become the corner stones for the understanding of the objectivity of language meaning in the framework of his cognitive behaviorism (e.g., RPP I: #927, BB:4, 47; PI#36; comp.
-Pears, 1986:154-155, 1988: 208ff.; Hallett, 1977: 43-44; Newell, 1986: 65).
+To achieve the objectivity of the meaning of language and of knowledge, Wittgenstein had to criticize both mentalism and solipsism without falling back, with Frege, into the Platonistic pitfall.
+Wittgenstein’s later philosophy critically evaluated the so called mentalistic approaches of Russell's The Analysis of Mind (1921) and James's The Principles of Psychology (1890).
+Hence, Wittgenstein first argued that mental states are only ornaments and idle knobs, which have no real function in language-games and in the human form of life (cf. PI: #270-280, #132; C&E: #429).
+Secondly, he suggested that we understand the meaning of language not in the heavenly Platonic thoughts but in the framework of the public “language-game” based on “the common behavior of mankind,” “the form of life,” as the independent “hard rock” that grants meaning its objectivity (PI: #19, #23, #241, p.
+226; OC: #94-99, #114, #446).
+These concepts become the corner stones for understanding the objectivity of linguistic meaning in the framework of his cognitive behaviorism (e.g., RPP I: #927; BB: #4, #47; PI: #36; comp.
+Pears, 1987:154-155, 1988: 208ff.; Hallett, 1977: 43-44; Newell, 1986: 65).

 3.4.
-Criticizing Wittgenstein and Putnam for Rejecting Mental Meaning In this paper I will argue against Wittgenstein's position about the place of the inner experience in the meaning of language.
-Wittgenstein makes a philosophical-categorical mistake in assuming that images, feelings, and emotions are objects of "psychological concepts" (cf. RPP II: #62 (1980); comp.
+Criticizing Wittgenstein and Putnam for Rejecting Mental Meaning In this section I will argue against Wittgenstein’s position concerning the place of inner experiences in linguistic meaning.
+Wittgenstein makes a philosophical-categorical mistake in assuming that images, feelings, and emotions are objects of “psychological concepts” (cf. Wittgenstein, RPP II: #62 (1980); comp.
 M. & J. Hintikka, 1986: Ch.
 10; Budd, 1989: Chs.
 I, III, VII.
 Comp.
-BB: 47).
-These inner experience processes are not objects at all and, therefore, are also not objects of linguistic names, but rather "private" cognitive signs representing internal physiological and external physical processes.
-I will claim that these "private" signs are rather interpreted in our "public" conduct and linguistic behavior, and that these acts of interpretation are also cognitive processes.
-The "private language" of sensations, feelings, and attention, and the behavioral "public language" interpreting them, can only be separated abstractly, as they are merely different stages of the same cognitive process.
+Wittgenstein, BB: #47).
+These inner experiential processes are not objects at all and, therefore, are also not objects of linguistic names, but are, rather, “private” cognitive signs representing internal physiological and external physical processes.
+I will claim that these “private” signs are interpreted in our “public” conduct and linguistic behavior, and that these acts of interpretation are also cognitive processes.
+The “private language” of sensations, feelings, and attention, and the behavioral “public language” that interprets them, can only be separated abstractly, as they are merely different stages of the same cognitive process.
 Putnam (e.g., 1975: Ch.
 12, 1981: Chs.
 2, 3, 1983: Ch.
-4) claims to follow Wittgenstein in rejecting mental states as components of language and its meaning.3 The difficulties with his case arguments will be discussed, and a pragmaticist alternative to Wittgenstein's and Putnam's anti-mentalist position will show that meaning and reference are cognitive processes of which mental images and mental acts are essential components, without which neither non-verbal behavior nor verbal language can work.
-Yet, these "subjective" components are not the ultimate source of our meaning, because they are developed and interpreted in social inquiry and communication.
+4) claims to follow Wittgenstein in rejecting mental states as components of language and its meaning.3 The difficulties with his arguments will be discussed and a pragmaticist alternative to Wittgenstein and Putnam’s anti-mentalist position will show that meaning and reference are cognitive processes of which mental images and mental acts are essential components, without which neither non-verbal behavior nor verbal language can work.
+Yet, these “subjective” components are not the ultimate source of our meaning, because they are developed and interpreted in social inquiry and communication.

-4. Wittgenstein And Pragmatism: On The True Meaning And Knowledge Of Our Conventions
+4. Wittgenstein and Pragmatism: On the True Meaning and Knowledge of our Conventions

 4.1.
 The Epistemology of Forms of Life and Their Conventions

-In Wittgenstein’s conceptions of forms of life and their conventions, there is no clear indication whether there can be any objective criteria for understanding how they can be known and considered as the framework for our entire cognitive life.
+In Wittgenstein’s conceptions of forms of life and their conventions there is no clear indication whether there can be any objective criteria for understanding how they can be known and considered as the framework for our entire cognitive life.
 The challenge is to show how the common-sense knowledge of those conceptions can make them valid and true explanations of human activity (Nesher, 1994).

-To imagine language means to imagine form of life.
-(Wittgenstein, 1953 PI: 19)
+To imagine a language means to imagine a form of life.
+(Wittgenstein, PI: #19, emphasis mine)